FoushWare/Cheat-Sheets/README.md

 # learnin_notes
-these are some notes i got, from learning everyday.
+these are some notes ,I got them from my learning everyday.
-I'm writting it cause as you know you havn't to memories everything :)
+I'm writting it cause as you know, you havn't to memories everything :)